Sugar Creek Bluff State Natural Area

 Please note that part of the land is located within the Village of Ferryville and part is in the Town of Freeman.
 Ferryville Code of Ordinances sec.
 9.01 places limits or/prohibits the carrying of loaded firearms and the discharge of them within village limits. www.ferryville.com/Chap9.html Bow hunting is allowed.
 Hunters need to acquaint themselves with the location of municipal boundaries and applicable regulations.

 From La Crosse: Follow Hwy 35 (Great River Road) to Ferryville.
 Go through Ferryville and turn left on N. Buck Creek Road.
-Follow N. Buck Creek Road to the top of the hill (2 – 3 miles).
-The trailhead and kiosk is on the left on a gravel road.
+Follow N. Buck Creek Road to the top of the hill (1+ miles).
+The trailhead and kiosk is on the left with a small parking area.